 That’s it, the flower pin must dry untouched for a day (or overnight).
 You shouldn’t play with it or move it until it is completely dry or it will begin to crumble and then it will be ruined.
 It will shrink a little while drying and the colors will get darker.
 When it is dry, it will make a great gift for moms or grandmothers or even sisters.
 Everyone will think you are a really great artist.

-I thought this would make the best Mother’s Day gift and often had children in my after-school program do it in early May for just that.
+I thought this would make the best Mother’s Day gift and often had children in my after-school program do it in late April or early May for just that purpose.
 If you have any suggestions or thoughts let me know in the comments below.